Alphabetical List of Collections: P

 David L. Perkins and Dan P. Branch were architects from Lafayette who worked on a project to establish a “Louisiana Gulf Coast Petroleum Energy Museum.”
 This collection consists of drawings, floor plans, correspondence, financial reports, planning reports, photographs, maps, newspaper clippings and writings from people in the oil-related fields.
 This collection was donated by David L. Perkins and Dan P. Branch.

-This collection contains files of Perrin’s correspondence with foreign governments, testimonies from Acadian descendants, numerous speeches and newspaper articles, and the Official Proclamation by Her Majesty Queen Elizabeth of England recognizing the injustice done to the French Neutrals (The Acadians) in New Brunswick and Nova Scotia from 1755 through 1763, commonly known as the Grand Derangement.
-This collection was donated by Mr. Warren Perrin.
+This collection contains files of Perrin’s correspondence with foreign governments, testimonies from Acadian descendants, numerous speeches and newspaper articles, files from the Acadian Museum and Acadian Heritage and Cultural Foundation, information on French in Louisiana, information from his time as the President of the CODOFIL Board, and the Official Proclamation by Her Majesty Queen Elizabeth of England recognizing the injustice done to the French Neutrals (The Acadians) in New Brunswick and Nova Scotia from 1755 through 1763, commonly known as the Grand Dérangement.
+Mr. Warren Perrin donated this collection.

 Oil history began in Louisiana on 20 September 1901 when the first producing well of the Jennings field was brought in.
 This collection consists of newspaper and magazine articles on the petroleum industry in Louisiana.
 Also included are numerous oil-related magazines and journals, reports, interviews, and photographs on the industry from the 1900s-1970s.

 Miscellaneous personal and business papers of St. Landry Parish family.
 Includes material in English and material in French.